acsellers/multitemplate/README.md

 Multitemplate is a set of parsers, a html function library, template interoperation functions, and an implementation of a Template similar to the html/template Template struct in the standard library.
+The execution backend of this is the html/template package from the standard library, multitemplate is a set of functions, parsers, and glue that adds a larger set of functionality on top of the standard library.

 Current documentation is available at [godoc.org](http://godoc.org/github.com/acsellers/multitemplate).